choralakari/choralakari-archive/others/ai_assisted_poems.md

 Thank You for my kin,
 For the love within,
-For the trials that strengthen the soul.
+For the trials that teach us to grow.
 Thank You for each friend,
 For the hope You send,
-For the love that will heal and make whole. *Refrain*
+For the mercies and blessings You show. *Refrain*

 *Coda:*
 At the end of our days,